-4-3 Details of the Beams
+4-3 Details of Beams Testing

-All beams are tested under two point loading with shear span to the effective depth ratio (a/d) of 2.83.10mm diameter steel bars are used as the tensile reinforcement.
-Stirrups are not provided in the shear spans in order to ensure shear failure in the beams where the calculated loads which cause flexural failure for all beams are greater than those cause shear failure.
-Deflections are measured at mid-span of the beams using a dial gage having a minimum gradation of 0.01mm.
-Figure (2) shows the general details of the beams.
+All beams are tested under two point loading with shear span to effective depth ratio (a/d) of 2.83.10-mm diameter steel bars are used as the tensile reinforcement.
+Stirrups are not provided in the shear spans in order to ensure shear failure in the beams where the calculated loads which cause flexural failure for all the beams are greater than those causing shear failure.
+Deflections are measured at midspan of the beams using a dial gage having a minimum gradation of 0.01mm.
+Figure (2) shows general details of the beams.

-Figure (2) Beams reinforcement details (All dimensions are in millimeter)
+Figure (2) Details of beams reinforcement (All dimensions are in millimeter)